Andrew Boyd

 Biography

-Andrew Boyd researches the use of health care data to simplify processes and make them more accurate and efficient.
+Dr. Andrew Boyd researches the use of health care data to simplify processes and make them more accurate and efficient.
 He is dedicated to improving the lives of millions through better use of a diverse and heterogeneous health record.

 He developed an app called My Interventional Drug-Eluting Stent Educational App (MyIDEA) with input from patients on the research team.

-In addition to his role as an associate vice chancellor, he is also associate chief health information officer for innovation and research, and an associate professor in biomedical and health information sciences.
-He is also lead clinical informatician for the Center for Clinical and Translational Sciences, and a senior faculty member at the Edward R. Roybal Centers for Translational Research in the Behavioral and Social Sciences of Aging.
+In addition to his role as an associate vice chancellor, he is also associate chief health information officer for innovation and research and an associate professor in biomedical and health information sciences.
+He also is lead clinical informatician for the Center for Clinical and Translational Sciences and a senior faculty member at the Edward R. Roybal Centers for Translational Research in the Behavioral and Social Sciences of Aging.

 Areas of Expertise